QuentinRa/blog.quentinra.dev/special/cesim/index.md

-You will have some times (a lot at the beginning but only ~1 hour around the end) to make some decisions on your column then merge everything with ``enregistrer ...`` to save your decisions.
+You will have some times (a lot at the beginning but only ~1 hour around the end) to make some decisions on your column then merge everything with
+``save as team decisions`` to save your decisions.

 At the end of the 4th turn, you will submit a report and have a grade.
-This grade is only for you to know how much points you could have with this report and what you did wrong.
+This grade is only for you to know how much many you could have with this report and what you did wrong.
 The grades in our year were all in the range ``7/20 up to 12/20``...